jkopacko/sophos-xdr-queries/README.md

 **Query type** indicates if it is Live Discover (on agent) or Data Lake (on Central cloud).

 **OS Support** indicates the operating system the query is designed for.
 Data Lake queries will not have this value.

-If changes occur to Sophos Central XDR schema that causes a failure, I will do my best to stay on top of them, but reach out with the repo link and screen of the error described to notifications@kopacko.us.

 ### Disclaimer

 The queries are not supported via Sophos Support Channels and are provided "as-is."

-As of 3/09/2023, I am reviewing schema changes to queries created at launch of XDR and updating for proper column names.